 Restoration actions planned for the SBSP Restoration Project area shall be treated as individual archaeological projects.
-The programmatic record search for the SBSP Restoration Project was performed in June 2006.
-Additional searches were conducted for project-level evaluations including Phase 2 at ELER.
+The overall record search for this EIS/R was performed in June 2006.
 A new record search shall be performed for any projects within the SBSP Restoration Project area where the previous record search is more than 5 years old.